What is TCM Postnatal Massage? A Complete Recovery Guide For New Mothers

 Research published in the Journal of Alternative and Complementary Medicine has found that massage therapy can meaningfully reduce anxiety and depressive symptoms in postpartum women by lowering cortisol and increasing serotonin and dopamine levels.

-TCM postnatal massage supports emotional well-being through both physical and energetic pathways.
+TCM postnatal massage may help improve emotional well-being as part of a comprehensive postpartum recovery plan.
 By regulating Qi flow and hormonal balance, it helps to stabilise mood, ease the significant stress that accompanies new motherhood, and improve sleep quality, all of which are critical factors in preventing or managing postpartum depression.

 This holistic dimension is what sets TCM postnatal care apart: it treats the whole person, not just the symptoms.